Friedrich Sixt

 Friedrich Sixt (28 October 1895 – 4 August 1976) was a German general during World War II who commanded several divisions.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves of Nazi Germany.

+He commanded the 50th Infantry Division during the 1944 Crimean Offensive and was wounded during heavy attacks by the 2nd Guards Army south of the Belbek river on 1 May 1944.
+Sixt was subsequently evacuated, leaving Colonel Paul Betz in command of the 50th Infantry Division.